 There will be two in-course examinations for each of the courses.
 Candidate should be present at least 60% of the classes to attend the final exam.
 The Dhaka University grading policy will be followed for finalizing the result.
-Candidate should get minimum GPA 2.5 for theoretical courses and oral course, separately.
+Candidate must get minimum GPA 2.5 for theoretical courses and oral course, separately.
 However, no 'F' grade in any theoretical courses will be acceptable.
 The candidate must have to sit for the examination for the course(s) for which the candidates got 'F' grade.
+Candidates who have successfully completed first year MPhill with minimum GPA 2.5 in theoretical and oral courses, separately may be transferred to the PhD programme within second year on the recommendation(s) of the supervisor(s) certifying satisfactory progress of research work and the Academic Committee of the Institute, PhD sub-committee and faculty concerned.
+The recommendation(s) for transfer will be sent by the Academic Committee of the Institute, PhD sub-committee and faculty concerned directly to the Board of Advanced Studies and to the Academic Council , which will accord the final approval.